MENU

-Passiflora edulis Passion Fruit
+Passiflora edulis Passion Fruit, Purple Granadilla

 Introduction

-Passion fruit is an evergreen, flowering vine from Brazil that climbs by tendrils (Fig. 1).
+Passion fruit is an evergreen, flowering vine from Brazil that climbs by tendrils.
 Its height and spread varies depending on the structure it climbs on.
 The flower is a nice purple and white and generally reaches a width of 3 to 5 inches.
 Each unique flower lasts about one day, appearing in the summer and early fall.
 The showy fruit grows 2 ½ to 3 inches long and is edible and often used in juices.
 It is quite tasty and is occasionally served fresh.
 The evergreen leaves are deeply cut into three lobes with entire margins.

 General Information